Graphic Design in Film: The Substance of Visual Storytelling

 Enter the auteurs

-Atkins got her start out of college working on the third season of The Tudors and has since built a career out of designing and often hand-making objects for productions so that they are as accurate to the time period as possible.
+Atkins got her start out of college working on the third season of The Tudors and has since built a career out of graphic design for film, often hand-making objects for productions so that they are as accurate to the time period as possible.
 Aktins’ work with Anderson is her best known, largely because of the nature of Anderson’s films.

 While handmade scrolls and newspapers go largely unnoticed in a show like The Tudors or Penny Dreadful, they take center stage in a Wes Anderson movie where every frame is a perfectly symmetrical painting and the camera often zooms in and lingers on objects of importance.
 That sort of attention welcomes scrutiny, which we will talk about more later, but it’s a good place to jump into our interviews with other designers who, like Atkins, have gotten their hands dirty on the big and small screen and have useful insights into how it all works.